Barnes Foundation Internship Descriptions

 - Help create schedules and manage small projects.

-- Help with School Programs planning and execution.
+- Help with School Programs planning and execution, including virtual learning programs.

-- Help develop lesson plans and materials for pre-K–12 education programs.
+- Research and help to develop activities and materials for pre-K–12 education programs.

 - Review and update purchase order lists.